mspolisetti/AoTNodeHealthAnalysis/Readme.md

 ## Problem Statement :

 The Array of things (AoT) project is an urban sensing project involving collaboration of the University of Chicago, Argonne National Laboratory, and the School of the Art Institute of Chicago.
-As part of the new Smart Cities Initiative announced in 2015, AoT will provide real-time, location-based data about urban environment, infrastructure and activity to researchers and the public.
+As part of the new Smart Cities Initiative announced in 2015, AoT provides real-time, location-based data about urban environment, infrastructure and activity to researchers and the public.
 This initiative has the potential to allow researchers, policymakers, developers and residents to work together and take specific actions that will make cities healthier, more efficient and more livable.

 As part of the project, a network of interactive, modular sensor boxes is installed around Chicago to collect real-time data of the city’s environment, infrastructure, and activity.
 The first set of nodes started measuring factors such as barometric pressure, light, carbon monoxide, ambient sound, and temperature since 2017.
 In partnership with the City of Chicago, a total of 500 nodes will be mounted on street light traffic signal poles around the city over two to three years timespan.

 Our capstone project is about developing a methodology for analyzing health of these AoT Nodes, identifying various factors affecting the health of the Nodes, and predicting malfunction within a given future time period.

 Currently AoT project lacks